 Impact data management systems like Sopact's Impact Cloud offer an end-to-end solution to the needs discussed above.
 It's cloud-based structure also enables greater collaborative power, from community leaders and national policy makers, to impact investors and social entrepreneurs.

 And collaboration really is the key to any of the goals.
 Because the SDGs do not represent a set of individual global issues.
 They are interconnected, each affecting the other in myriad ways.

 To disrupt the cycles at work that have made the SDGs necessary it is also necessary to disrupt the ways in which we we work together to achieve systemic change.
 As we know SDGs are not 17 square boxes, they have to work with each other and in balance.

-We can start by taking SDG 17, Partnerships for the Goals, seriously and reap the benefits of a world truly working together.
+We can start by taking SDG 17, Partnerships for the Goals, seriously as the most important Sustainable Development Goal and reap the benefits of a world truly working together.